 Students having an individual education plan (IEP) that requires less than full-time instructional services shall not be required to be present for a full school day.4

-Students who attend classes for moral instruction at the time specified and for the period fixed shall be
+Students who attend a moral instruction offering at the time specified and for the period fixed shall be:

-credited with the time spent as if they had been in actual attendance in school, and the time shall be calculated as part of the actual school work required by law.
-Students shall not be penalized for any school work missed during the specified moral instruction time5
+credited with the time of attendance as if he of she had been in actual attendance in school, and the time shall be calculated as part of the actual school work required in KRS 158.060.
+Students shall not be penalized for any school work missed during the specified time; and

+Included in calculating the average daily attendance as if the pupil was in actual attendance in school.5

 Students participating as part of a school-sponsored interscholastic athletic team, who compete in a regional or state tournament sanctioned by the Kentucky Board of Education or KHSAA, that occurs on a regularly scheduled student attendance day shall be counted and recorded present at school on the date or dates of the competition, for a maximum of two (2) days per student per school year.
 Students shall be expected to complete any assignments missed on the date or dates of the competition.6